EshaanAgg/web/src/content/blog/placements/oa_1.md

 ## Software Developer

 Everyone had different questions, but most of them were LC Easy or Medium.
 The questions often had vague wording so a lot of hit and trial was required to pass the test cases.
-Questions from the previous years were repeated.
+Questions from previous years were repeated.
 Only 2 programming questions were present for one student.

 1. You are given a list of words and a search word.
 For each prefix in the search word (let's say $X$), you need to find at max 3 lexicographically smallest words from the dictionary that have the same prefix X.